tpoisot/ms_pop_networks/ms_pop.md

 paradigm of seeing networks as mostly a collection of pairwise interactions.

-Of course, these multiple symbioses or interactions can have consequences beyond the existence of pairwise interactions.
-The biotic interactions received by an organism will often affect its environmental tolerance, and modify its realized Grinnelian niche [@poisot_conceptual_2011].

-From a
-biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence.
+From a biogeographic standpoint, it require that we develop a theory based on interaction co-occurrence, in addition to the current knowledge encompassing only species co-occurrence. @araujo_using_2011 and @allesina_competitive_2011 introduced the idea tha competitive interactions can leave a trace in species co-occurence network.
+It is now time to apply this logic to other types of interactions.
+In part, this can be done through the re-analysis of already existing datasets, although the statistical foundation of such a work is still mostly unknown [@thuiller_road_2013].
-— facilitation

-Finally, the widespread impacts of interactions involving more than two species bears important consequences for some experimental approaches.
-Microbial systems, notably, use pairwise interactions to infer the structure of interaction networks (**ref me, buckling, daphnia papers**).
-While at reduced taxonomical scales, when we expect interactions to be relatively consistent, this process might not introduce too much bias, it is likely to under-report interactions when working on more complex systems.
-For example, **XXX** used pairwise assays to reproduce some of the interactions in the **ccc** metaweb.
-Especially in the context of multi-interaction networks, one should keep in mind the possibility that this approach is not unbiased.

 # Conclusions